Feng Xiaogang: 2010s

 In 2010, Feng directed two major films: Aftershock and If You Are the One 2.
-Aftershock, an adaptation of Zhang Ling’s novel The Aftermath, was the first Chinese IMAX film.
-It depicted the 1976 Tangshan earthquake and grossed a record-breaking ¥660 million domestically, though it was later surpassed by Let the Bullets Fly and Painted Skin: The Resurrection.
+Aftershock, an adaptation of Zhang Ling's novel about the 1976 Tangshan earthquake, was the first Chinese IMAX film.
 Aftershock won Best Film at the 4th Asia Pacific Screen Awards.
-The sequel to If You Are the One also outperformed the original, earning nearly ¥500 million.

 In 2011, Feng began preparations for Back to 1942, a historical drama that premiered in November 2012.
 The film won Best Cross-Strait Chinese Film at the 32nd Hong Kong Film Awards and Best Picture at the 3rd Beijing International Film Festival.

 In July 2013, Feng was officially appointed as the chief director of the 2014 CCTV Spring Festival Gala.
 That same year, he published a collection of personal essays, Trouble Maker, and directed the comedy Personal Tailor.
 Despite mixed reviews, the film grossed ¥717 million, setting a new box office record for Feng.

-In June 2014, Feng’s Haikou-based “Feng Xiaogang Movie Town” officially opened.
-The ¥5.5 billion project spans and features architectural elements inspired by Feng’s films, such as Back to 1942 and Aftershock.
+In June 2014, Feng's Haikou-based "Feng Xiaogang Movie Town" officially opened.
+The ¥5.5 billion project spans 93 ha and features architectural elements inspired by Feng's films, such as Back to 1942 and Aftershock.
 The site serves as a film production base and commercial entertainment area.

 In 2015, Feng was awarded the Knight of the Order of Arts and Letters by the French Ministry of Foreign Affairs.
-The same year, he served as a judge on Shanghai Dragon TV’s comedy show Laugh Out Loud and Zhejiang TV’s talent show I See You’ve Got Talent.
+The same year, he served as a judge on Shanghai Dragon TV's comedy show Laugh Out Loud and Zhejiang TV's talent show I See You've Got Talent.

-That year, Feng starred as the lead in Guan Hu’s film Mr. Six, playing a grizzled Beijing street gangster.
+That year, Feng starred as the lead in Guan Hu's film Mr. Six, playing a grizzled Beijing street gangster.
 His performance won Best Actor at the 52nd Golden Horse Awards and the 23rd Beijing College Student Film Festival, and earned him a nomination for Best Actor at the 10th Asian Film Awards.
 Feng also produced two films, Only You and Bad Guys Always Die, directed by emerging filmmakers Zhang Hao and Sun Hao, respectively.